Using the STAC Specification#

 The data files must be referred to using asset entries ).

-The field to be used to indicate that an asset contains labels or features is ml-aoi:role
+The field to be used to indicate that an asset contains labels or features is ml-aoi:role, with the value label or feature, respectively.

 For example: